MicrosoftDocs/Viva/Viva/insights/azure-templates/deploy-configure.md

 _These templates are only available as part of a Microsoft service engagement._

 >[!Important]
->As of February 2022, this product is no longer being supported.
+>As of February 2022, this product is no longer supported.
+If you're not using the templates, see [Cancel the service](cancel-service.md) for how-to steps in the Azure portal.

 Before you can use Workplace Analytics Azure Templates for advanced data analysis, you need to do the following: